-In a single dose-group study in rats given 100 mg/kg (12 times the recommended clinical dose based on relative body surface area), reduced litter size, decreased pup weight at birth, and decreased survival of pups after birth was demonstrated.
+In a single dose-group study in rats given 100 mg/kg (12 times the recommended initial clinical dose 1 mg/kg per day based on relative body surface area), reduced litter size, decreased pup weight at birth, and decreased survival of pups after birth was demonstrated.

 Use In Specific Populations

-Pediatric patients with HT-1, ages birth to 17 years have been treated with Orfadin (nitisinone) in one open-label, uncontrolled clinical study [see Clinical Studies].
-Monitoring of blood and urine succinylacetone levels are recommended in the children to ensure adequate control [see DOSAGE AND ADMINISTRATION].
+Pediatric patients with HT-1, ages birth to 17 years, have been treated with ORFADIN in one open-label, uncontrolled clinical study [see Clinical Studies].
+Monitoring of plasma and urine succinylacetone levels are recommended in the pediatric patients to ensure adequate control [see DOSAGE AND ADMINISTRATION].
 A nutritionist skilled in managing children with inborn errors of metabolism should be employed to design a low-protein diet deficient in tyrosine and phenylalanine.

 Additional Orfadin Information